BenJWard/Supertypes_RedQueen_TSE/README.md

 - Cock van Oosterhout

-This repository houses scripts used for the computation of a measure of differentiation called JostD, on the sample data, as well as bootstrap simulations of mean and standard error estimates of JostD.
+This repository houses scripts used for the computation of a measure of differentiation called JostD, on the sample data.
+In addition, random bootstrap simulations were performed, with the aim of randomizing supertype category allocations to sequenced alleles.
+To see if JostD estimated from the actual data differed significantly from the distribution of estimates of JostD computed for randomized simulations.

-Much of the computation of JostD and the simulations is handled by a package used in these scripts called SuperTypeR, so as other users wanting to use similar calculations in the future can include [SuperTypeR](https://github.com/Ward9250/SuperTypeR) in their own scripts.
+Much of the computation of JostD and the randomized simulations is handled by a package used in these scripts called SuperTypeR, so as other users wanting to use similar calculations in the future can include [SuperTypeR](https://github.com/Ward9250/SuperTypeR) in their own scripts.

 [SuperTypeR](https://github.com/Ward9250/SuperTypeR),